scikit-hep/scikit-hep.github.io/pages/developers/nox.md

 ```

 You can now access all versions of Python from nox.
 At least in GitHub Actions,
-you should add `--force-color` to your nox runs to get color output in your
+you should add `--forcecolor` to your nox runs to get color output in your
 logs.

 ### Introduction